Eurozone crisis: Spain announces budget cuts amid protests

 The officers fired rubber bullets and charged at the demonstrators.

-Five people were arrested and three people suffered minor injuries, according to the AFP news agency.'Circumstances change'
+Five people were arrested and three people suffered minor injuries, according to the AFP news agency.

 The prime minister, interrupted several times by opposition MPs, told parliament that the changes he was announcing had to be adopted without delay.